 When you feel overwhelmed, and your world is tilted, everything can feel chaotic and complex, and it is not.

-There are many things that you already have control over that are obvious and complicated.
+You already have control over many things that are obvious and complicated.
 Listing those areas and treating them in an ordered way will help you feel some control and sustainability.

-Also, recognizing other challenges are complex or chaotic will move your team and you to approach those differently.
+Also, recognizing other complex or chaotic challenges will move your team and you to approach those differently.
 From the difference, determine what can go wrong and what is working well to increase and not working so well to decrease.